Vika1990Z/Vika1990Z.github.io/ventus/content/products/network/_index.md

 # **NETWORK**
 ___
-Here's guides for Networks and Subnets in Cloud Console.
+Here are you can find an explanation of how to create, manage and use Networks and Subnets in Cloud Console.
 ___

 {{% children style="h4" depth="1" %}}